Originally posted on November 11, 2019, this post has been updated for accuracy and relevancy

 Why Use a Laminar Flow Hood

 Laminar flow hoods create a work environment free of particle contamination.
-Labs or industries that handle sensitive biological samples rely on them to keep the samples free of airborne contaminants by sweeping particles away from the work area.
+In the age of COVID-19, this isn’t something to be taken lightly.
+Industries that handle sensitive biological samples must keep the samples free of airborne contaminants.
+Laminar flow hoods sweep particles away from the work area.

-Certain samples, whether they’re biological or electronic, must remain completely free of particles in order for the work to be completed successfully.
-Samples can be seriously compromised when being handled out in the open without a laminar flow hood.
+Certain samples, whether they’re biological or electronic, must remain completely free of particles in order to complete the work successfully.
+Employees can unwittingly compromise them if they handle them out in the open without a laminar flow hood.

-Some samples can even be hazardous to nearby personnel and present a safety risk without the right equipment to direct and filter the air.
+Some of the samples can be hazardous to nearby personnel, presenting a safety risk without the right equipment to direct and filter the air.

 Horizontal vs Vertical Laminar Flow Hoods

 There are two different kinds of laminar flow hoods: vertical and horizontal.
-In a vertical laminar flow hood, the filter is placed above the workspace and air is directed downward.
-And, in the horizontal laminar flow hood, the filter is placed behind the workspace and the air is directed forward.
+In a vertical laminar flow hood, the filter is above the workspace and the unit directs air downward.
+And, in the horizontal laminar flow hood, the filter is behind the workspace and the air moves forward.

 Vertical Flow Hoods